EdApp by SafetyCulture

 2. Being hacked

 Being hacked is an unfortunate event that can happen to anyone, but is also considered a HIPAA violation example.
-These hipaa violations cases don’t get anyone off the hook, as it doesn’t mean that we bear no responsibility at all since there are measures that can be taken to prevent it from happening.
+These HIPAA violations cases don’t get anyone off the hook, as it doesn’t mean that we bear no responsibility at all since there are measures that can be taken to prevent it from happening.
 Some of them include installing reputable antivirus software, using encryption, and creating secure passwords.

 To help you raise awareness about cyber threats and attacks, you can check out the cybersecurity courses offered in SC Training (formerly EdApp)’s content library.
 These courses can be edited with ease and customized as you see fit, thanks to SC Training (formerly EdApp)’s drag-and-drop authoring tool.
 This way, you can add content in accordance with HIPAA guidelines aside from fundamental knowledge.